heartolazor/pokefursfarm/README.md

 - https://www.nexusmods.com/stardewvalley/mods/9413
 Replaces the babies and toddlers spridesheet with anthro versions to look like your anthro spouse

+(CP) BBs New Livestock Horseshoecrabs v1.0.0 by bibliobeast:
+- no update key
+Adds 5 varieties of Horseshoe crabs to the game.

 (CP) Blue Eggs and Golden Mayo v1.1.2 by 6480:
 - https://www.nexusmods.com/stardewvalley/mods/20266
 Adds a special blue egg that can be turned into blue mayo.
 Adds golden and ostrich mayos.